alicekjansson/CIMTimeSeriesGenerator/README.md

 ### Generation of profiles

+The functions for the generation of profiles are found in the script __profiles.py__.

+#### Loads

 The generated load profiles are based on the publication "Belastningsberäkning med typkurvor" published by Svenska Elverksföreningen (now Energiföretagen) in 1991.
+Four standard load curves are used:
+- House with heating from electricity
+- House with heating from other source
+- Apartment building with heating from other source
+- Small Industry with heating from electricity

+For houses, a combination of 30 % houses with electric heating and 70 % without electric heating is used based on Swedish statistics.

+The code for calculating load profiles is found in the function _generate_timeseries_.
+A load profile is based on a standard load curve (defined above), transformed according to yearly energy use and temperature as defined in the report from 1991.
+Aggregation of load profiles to correct power level is done with the function _aggregate_load_.
+The number of objects is calculated based on defined power level of load.

+#### Generation

+The generation profiles are based on aggregated data per bidding area from SVK.
+Generation profiles are scaled with defined power level in the function _aggregate_gen_.
+Some code is available for adding a random factor to the generation, but not implemented in the original code.

 ### GUI (gui_functions.py)